phoenix741/woodstock-backup/website/doc/installation.md

 sudo systemctl start woodstock-backup
 ```

-The available environment variable are :
+The available environment variables are :

 - **STATIC_PATH**: should be the path of the file in the client directory (example: `/opt/woodstock/client/dist`)
 - **BACKUP_PATH**: should be the path of the storage (on a btrfs drive, example ̀`var/lib/woodstock/woodstock`